rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-14-a-song-like-summer.md

 This is our first Open Source project contribution and summer project.
 So we also had to learn the best practices of contributing to open source projects.

-## Learning was our biggest Earning!
+## Learning was our biggest earning!

 At first, we were completely new to Git, since it was our very first summer project and we weren't familiar with most of the git concepts.
 So during the first two weeks, we learned a lot through tutorials and our coaching sessions.
 So here we are now, playing with Git like Bosses.. 😎